 5. The Lettuce Leaf: Present lettuce leaves for the students to touch, smell and taste.

-Tip: A mixed bag of salad presents a range of coclours, tastes and textures for the student to explore.
+Tip: A mixed bag of salad presents a range of colours, tastes and textures for the student to explore.

 Discuss healthy eating.
 Can the students group the food items into healthy foods and foods you would eat as a treat?
 (Link to 'Healthy Eating Week 12th-15th June)